ABLE FLIGHT SCHOLARSHIPS

 Important considerations before you apply:

 1. You must have a flexible schedule that will allow you to travel to a training facility for up to 6 weeks without a break.
 Training is mid-May to early July.
 Students must remain at the training facility throughout the entire training period with no exceptions.
 Please do not apply unless you can commit to this schedule.

 2. An FAA medical exam is not required for Sport Pilot.
 However, if you have previously had an FAA medical exam and were denied, or if approval has been deferred by the FAA, you will not be considered for a final review of your scholarship application until your medical has been approved by the FAA.

-3. Please read the Frequently Asked Questions before applying.
+3. Read the Frequently Asked Questions before applying.

 There are four types of scholarships, and instructions are on the forms: